PakizeBozkurt/PakizeBozkurt/README.md

-# Hi, I'm Pakize :smiley:
+# Hi, I'm Pakize :woman_technologist:

 I'm a Junior Software Engineer with a passion for creating efficient and user-friendly software.
 I have experience in developing web applications using
 ⏬ ⏬ ⏬